Aquarium: Maintaining the nitrogen cycle

 Live plants in an aquarium utilize the final product in the nitrogen cycle of nitrate as fertilizer, helping the nitrate levels stay minimal.
 This 60 L aquarium contains Anubias barteri and Echinodorus bleheri.
 A heater and small filter are in the background.

 The nitrogen cycle in an aquarium is only a portion of the complete cycle: nitrogen must be added to the system (usually through food provided to the tank inhabitants), and nitrates accumulate in the water at the end of the process, or become bound in the biomass of plants.
 The aquarium keeper must remove water once nitrate concentrations grow, or remove plants which have grown from the nitrates.

 Hobbyist aquaria often do not have sufficient bacteria populations to adequately denitrify waste.
-This problem is most often addressed through two filtration solutions: Activated carbon filters absorb nitrogen compounds and other toxins, while biological filters provide a medium designed to enhance bacterial colonization.
+This problem is most often addressed through different filtration solutions: Activated carbon filters absorb nitrogen compounds and other toxins, while biological filters provide a medium designed to enhance bacterial colonization.
 Activated carbon and other substances, such as ammonia absorbing resins, stop working when their pores fill, so these components have to be replaced regularly.
+Mechanical solutions, often referred to as protein skimmers.
+These devices use a combination of high throughput pumps, mechanical agitation (impellers), and air stones to circulate the water column through the system while removing fish and/or coral waste products.
+These proteins typically form a high density foam that is the then captured in a trap that needs to be periodically cleaned by the aquarist.
+These systems can also enhance the dissolved oxygen levels in tanks.